-A single mama of two, Chelsie re-launched her career five years ago, and—despite huge changes in her personal and professional life—now feels happier than ever.
-We sat down with Chelsie to talk about going it alone and her tips for success.
+Solo parent-of-two Chelsie re-launched her career after her relationship breakdown put a hold on her career.
+Despite extreme changes in her personal and professional life, she’s now happier than ever.
+We sat down with Chelsie to talk about solo parenting and her tips for success.

-I returned to Melbourne worn out, no money, self-esteem at an all-time low.
-I was only 32 and now had two kids to support on my own.
+I returned to my hometown worn out, without any money, and my self-esteem at an all-time low.
+I was 32 and had two kids to support on my own.
 Their dad married very quickly after we separated and had two more children.
-He was never good with money and now had a whole new family to support, so it was really up to me from there on in.
+He was never good with money and had a whole new family to support, so it was really up to me from then on.

-In 2012, I was given the opportunity to start in property management, and I had a rocky start —actually awful.
-But five years on, I have established myself in my favourite area of Melbourne, Albert Park, and have incredible clients, work colleagues and friends.
+A couple of years later, I was given the opportunity to start a career in property management.
+I had a rocky start — awful actually, but many years on, I have established myself in the industry and have incredible clients, work colleagues, and friends.
 And the financial stability gets better every year.

-I didn’t plan to be a single mum, but it happened.
+I didn’t plan to be a single parent, but it happened.
 You enter survival mode and you do what you have to do to get by.
-You start by doing what’s necessary just to get through the day; making sure the kids are okay, how they get to school and ensuring they are fed.
-Then step-by-step, you grow on your own and take every opportunity that comes your way.
-I have an incredible group of mums around my neighbourhood, through my kids’ sporting activities and local school that just “pick up” where I fail and remind me where my kids have to be, and even get them there.
+You start by doing what’s necessary just to get through the day: making sure the kids are OK, getting them to school, and ensuring they are fed.
+Then, step by step, you grow on your own and take every opportunity that comes your way.
+I have an incredible group of parent friends in my neighborhood who I met through my kids’ sporting activities and school who ‘pick up’ where I struggle, remind me where my kids have to be, and sometimes even get them there!
 My kids actually have become a part of these families and it has enriched their lives.
-Slater says he is a “brother from another mother” and Madi is Kathryn’s second daughter.
-Such support is necessary as a single parent.
+Such support is necessary for a single parent.

-Your returned to work five years ago when your daughter started school.
-How did you find this after having time at home?
+You returned to work five years ago when your daughter started school.
+How did you find this after time away?

-In the first two years, going back to work took organisation, determination and perseverance.
-At some points I was so stressed I would break out into a rash all over my body or almost pass out with anxiety.
+In the first two years, going back to work took organization, determination, and perseverance.
+At some points, I was so stressed I would break out in a rash all over my body or almost pass out with anxiety.
 I really had to prove to myself and my employer that I was capable of the juggle.
-I really wanted to quit in the first 12 months as it was incredibly hard and I really didn’t think I was any good at my job or that I was being a good mum.
-It was my family that pushed me through to keep going.
+I really wanted to quit in the first 12 months as it was incredibly hard and I really didn’t think I was any good at my job or that I was being a good parent.
+My family encouraged me to keep going.

-What tips do you have for other single mamas?
+What tips do you have for other single working parents?

-- Have good people around you, other mums that will step in and help.
+- Have good people around you — other parents that will step in and help.

-It’s a great feeling when it all comes together and it’s very satisfying when your kids appreciate how hard you work for them and become little interesting people.
+It’s a great feeling when it all comes together and it’s very satisfying when your kids appreciate how hard you work for them.

 Do you work flexibly?

-My work is fantastic but that’s because I work hard.
-Sure, sometimes I have to dash off and get my son to basketball training or be there for a performance, pick my daughter up from netball, but I give it all back.
-In the earlier days Madi would sometimes tag along to open for inspections.
-Most people were great about it and they could see I was a working mum trying to juggle everything.
+I work hard and enjoy some flexibility in my role.
+Sometimes I have to dash off to take my son to basketball training, be there for a school performance, or pick my daughter up from netball training, but I give it all back.
+When she was very young, my daughter would sometimes tag along to work with me.
+Most people were great about it and they could see I was a working parent trying to juggle everything.

 If I don’t work and build a career, I cannot give my children what they deserve.
 They understand and are accepting of this.
-My kids are doing well, happy in school, are sporting stars and are surprisingly resilient, which I think should help them in the long run.
+My kids are doing well, happy in school, are sporting stars, and are surprisingly resilient, which should help them in the long run.

-What has being a working mum taught you?
+What has being a working parent taught you?

-It’s incredible what you can achieve and do if you have to, and how easily the children adapt and how much fun a really busy life can be.
+It’s incredible what you can achieve and do if you have to, how easily the children adapt, and how much fun a really busy life can be.
 It’s all about passion and a real love for my children — they’re the reason I get up every day and do what I do.

-Lastly, at the end of a busy week, how do you positively reenergise?
+At the end of a busy week, how do you positively re-energize?

-Every second weekend is my saviour as the kids go to their dad’s place.
-Sometimes I’m happy to do nothing but I love a long walk along the bay and reading the paper in my favourite café.
+Every second weekend the kids go to their dad’s place.
+Sometimes I’m happy to do nothing but I love a long walk along the bay and reading the newspaper in my favorite café.
 I am dating again so that is fun!
-My children’s father is getting divorced again and is in a real pickle as he now has two ex-wives and four children.
-What a nightmare.

 I must say I feel my life is starting to come together and I have never been happier.
 I believe this is because I have been true to myself, and my kids encourage me every day to be a better version of myself.

-Favourite time of the day is … one hour in the morning at 6AM as the house is quiet and I potter around.
+My favorite time of the day is … from 6am to 7am as the house is quiet and I potter around.